doron1/unraid-sas-spindown/README.md

 ```
 ## Change Log:
 ```
+2021-02-06 v0.85      In some configurations, the latest version of "exclusions" file was not
+                      being pulled in.
+Thanks @xaositek.

 2020-12-16 v0.82      In some configurations, SATA drives were mis-classified as SAS drives

 2020-12-11 v0.8       Update for Unraid 6.9.0, use new spin up/down hook.
 Plugin now supports